anmarkoulis/event-sourcing/docs/presentation/presentation.md

 - **Debugging superpowers** with real production data
 - **Scalability** with eventual consistency

-## **Event sourcing + Python ecosystem = distributed systems superpowers**
+## **Python ecosystem has everything you need for distributed systems**

 <!--
-Let me end with some practical advice.
+Let me end with some practical advice that I've learned through pain and experience.
 Start simple - you don't need fancy technology from day one.
 PostgreSQL as your event store and read database is sufficient for most cases.
 SQS as your event bus works great for most applications.
-You don't need Kurrent for event store or Elasticsearch and MongoDB for read models initially.
+You don't need Kafka, Kurrent for event store, or Elasticsearch and MongoDB for read models initially.
 This architecture can be easily adopted with familiar tools.

+A word about Kafka - many people are tempted to use it as both an event bus AND event store because it seems convenient.
+This is an anti-pattern.
+Kafka is great for event streaming, but using it as your event store creates tight coupling and makes replaying events for debugging or rebuilding state extremely complex.
+Keep your event store (PostgreSQL) and event bus (SQS) separate.

 When NOT to use event sourcing?
 Simple CRUD with basic audit needs - traditional logging suffices.
 High-frequency trading systems need immediate consistency.
 Teams without distributed systems experience will struggle with the learning curve.

 What you gain: complete audit trail, time travel capabilities, debugging superpowers with real production data, and scalability with eventual consistency patterns.

-The Python ecosystem with FastAPI and Celery is more than capable of solving even the most complex distributed systems challenges.
-This combination gives you the tools to build systems that can explain themselves.
+The Python ecosystem is incredibly powerful for distributed systems.
+FastAPI, Celery, SQLAlchemy, Pydantic - these tools are production-ready and battle-tested.
+You don't need to look outside Python for distributed systems capabilities.
+This combination gives you everything you need to build systems that can explain themselves, scale gracefully, and handle real-world complexity.
 -->

 ---